dansmyers/HonorsThesisGuide/README.md

     > Vint Cerf and Robert Kahn first described the Internet Protocol (IP) in 1974.

-    Writing guides will tell you to avoid the passive voice and write in active voice.

-    Passive sentences are weak because they obscure *who* is doing *what* to *whom*.
+    **Passive sentences obscure *who* is doing *what* to *whom***.
+Consider this admission:

     > Mistakes were made.

     Well, **by whom**?
 The implication is "by us", but that's deliberately hidden from the reader.
-The active equivalent is direct and leaves no ambiguity:
+The active equivalent is direct and unambiguous:

     > We made mistakes.

-    The easiest way to remove passive voice from your writing is to find and exterminate your use of "to be" verbs: *am*, *is*, *are*, *was*, *were*.
-Do a find on each of those and carefully consider whether their sentences can be rewritten into active counterparts.
+    The easiest way to remove passive voice from your writing is to **find and exterminate your "to be" verbs**: *am*, *is*, *are*, *was*, and *were*.
+Find those words in your document and carefully consider rewriting their sentences into active form.

+    **The passive voice is not always bad**.
+It is useful when the object of an action really is the focus of a sentence.
+For example,

+    > Roosevelt was elected to a fourth term in 1944.

+    The actual actors in this sentence would be "The voters of the United States", but making it explicit seems unnecessary:

+    > The voters of the United States elected Roosevelt to a fourth term in 1944.

+3. Awkward Sentences

+    > The methodology incorporated to gauge the program's effect on student success utilized three metrics to get a widespread net of information.

+    This sentence seems to be saying,

+    > We used three metrics to gauge the program's effect on student success.

+    Many first drafts contain sentences that are too long, too complex, or contain unnecessary phrases.

+4. Phrases That Don't Add Any Information

+    > Many factors led to the development of the Internet.

+    Golly!
+Many factors?
+Who would have guessed it?

+    This is a non-thought.
+It has the appearance of a thought, but actually communicates no real information.